The First Step Act offers hope to people going into the federal prison system. Learn more about the law and what it means to you.

 RDAP and the First Step Act

-As with RDAP, the First Step Act will improve outcomes of the nation’s criminal justice system.
-Anyone who anticipates going into the federal criminal justice system, or anyone who has a loved one in prison, would be wise to learn more about The First Step Act.
+As with RDAP, the First Step Act will improve the outcomes of the nation’s criminal justice system.

 One of the draw backs of the RDAP is that the law only applied to people who had documented histories of substance abuse.
 When Congress first passed the law, anyone who completed RDAP saw their release date advance by a full year.
 For example, a person with a 24-month sentence would start RDAP at the start of the sentence.
 Upon completing RDAP, in about 10 months, that person would transfer to a community confinement center.

 Later, the BOP made changes.
-It limited the amount of time-off a person could receive, based on the length of the person’s sentence length.
-Only people serving sentences of three years or more could receive the full year off.
+It limited the amount of time-off a person could receive, depending upon the length of the person’s sentence.
+Only people serving sentences that were longer than three years could receive the full year off.
+People with shorter sentences still benefited, but with time reductions of either nine months or six months—depending upon sentence length.

-The problem with RDAP was that a person who did not have a substance abuse problem could not benefit, at least with regard to an advanced release date.
+Another problem with RDAP was that a person who did not have a substance abuse problem could not benefit; that person would not qualify for early release.

-The First Step Act is different.
+The First Step Act differs from RDAP because it influences all people in federal prisons.
 People who qualify can work toward earning freedom through merit.
 This new law offers opportunities that did not exist during the 26 years that I served.

 This will be the first in a series of articles that our team at Prison Professors publishes on the First Step Act.
 We want others to understand The First Step Act.
 Most importantly, we want to help people qualify to get the maximum benefit from this historic law—provided they are eligible.

-How do Laws Like the First Step Act get passed?
+How did the First Step Act get passed?

 Bringing legislative change is an enormously heavily left, particularly when that change concerns the criminal justice system.
 Lawmakers have been reluctant to support reforms that bring people home from prison.
 With the First Step Act, legislators from both parties acted courageously, with a strong endorsement from President Trump.